wmo-im/wis2box-training/documentation/docs/practical-sessions/csv2bufr-templates.en.md

 !!! abstract "Learning outcomes"
     By the end of this practical session, you will be able to:

-    - know how to use the "AWS" and "DayCLI" templates for converting CSV data to BUFR
     - create a new BUFR mapping template for your CSV data
     - edit and debug your custom BUFR mapping template from the command line
     - configure the CSV-to-BUFR data plugin to use a custom BUFR mapping template
+    - use the built-in AWS and DAYCLI templates for converting CSV data to BUFR

 ## Introduction

 Comma-separated values (CSV) data files are often used for recording observational and other data in a tabular format.
 Most data loggers used to record sensor output are able to export the observations in delimited files, including in CSV.
 Similarly, when data are ingested into a database it is easy to export the required data in CSV formatted files.

-To aid the exchange of data originally stored in tabular data formats a CSV to BUFR converted has been implemented in the wis2box using the same software as for SYNOP to BUFR.
+The wis2box csv2bufr module provides a command line tool to convert CSV data to BUFR format.
+When using csv2bufr you need to provide a BUFR mapping template that maps CSV-columns to corresponding BUFR elements.
+If you don't want to create your own mapping template, you can use the built-in AWS and DAYCLI templates for converting CSV data to BUFR, but you will need to ensure that the CSV data you are using is in the correct format for these templates.
+If you want to decode parameters that are not included in the AWS and DAYCLI templates, you will need to create your own mapping template.

 In this session you will learn how to create your own mapping template for converting CSV data to BUFR.

-You will also learn about the following built-in mapping templates and how to use them:
+You will also learn how to use the built-in AWS and DAYCLI templates for converting CSV data to BUFR.

-- **AWS** (aws-template.json) : Mapping template for converting CSV data from simplified automatic weather station file to BUFR sequence 301150, 307096"
-- **DayCLI** (daycli-template.json) : Mapping template for converting daily climate CSV data to BUFR sequence 307075

 ## Preparation

 Make sure the wis2box-stack has been started with `python3 wis2box.py start`

-Make sure that you have a web browser open with the MinIO UI for your instance by going to `http://<your-host>:9000` If you don't remember your MinIO credentials, you can find them in the `wis2box.env` file in the `wis2box-1.0.0rc1` directory on your student VM.
+Make sure that you have a web browser open with the MinIO UI for your instance by going to `http://YOUR-HOST:9000` If you don't remember your MinIO credentials, you can find them in the `wis2box.env` file in the `wis2box-1.0.0rc1` directory on your student VM.

 Make sure that you have MQTT Explorer open and connected to your broker using the credentials `everyone/everyone`.